0xADE1A1DE/Talbot/README.md

 This repository is split into three different parts:

-- TRCRT, which contains the code for the automated tool itself
+- Talbot, which contains the code for the automated tool itself
 - CacheQuery, which contains the code for a tool to conveniently query translation caches for manual analysis
 - CrossHyperthread, which separately implements a cross-hyperthread experiment